MridulMarkandey1999/Recipe-Book-Angular9/Pre-requisites.md

   c) Click “add project”

-  d) Give name to your project “ng-course-recipe-book” press continue and create your project.
+  d) Give name to your project “ng-recipe-book” press continue and create your project.

   e) Then after that, click DataBase --->In realtime database, click create database ---> start in test mode ----> enable

-  f) In rules, change default text to this text:
+  f) In rules, change default text to this text and click Publish:

                 {
                   "rules": {